Health Ministry FAQs

 Health advocates (non-registered nurses) can also provide health ministry for congregations.
 Often, there is a parish/faith community nurse coordinator at the conference level or available through a local network to assist.
-The UMC Health Ministry Network advisor is also available to assist with planning and coordination until a local parish/faith community nurse or coordinator can be found.

 What are the requirements to be a parish/faith community nurse in a United Methodist Church?